 Carl Gotthard Langhans

 Carl Gotthard Langhans (1732–1808) was a Prussian master builder and royal architect.
-He is the architect of the Brandenburg Gate in Berlin, national symbol of today’s Germany and German reunification in 1989/90.
+He is the architect of the Brandenburg Gate in Berlin, a major German landmark.
 For many years Langhans was the head of the building authority of the Prussian province of Silesia (now Poland).
 He was later appointed first director of the royal building commission in Berlin.
 His churches, theatres, palaces, grand houses, interiors, and city gates in Silesia (now Poland), Berlin and elsewhere belong to the earliest examples of Neoclassical architecture in Germany.
 See some of his finest works.
 His son, Carl Ferdinand Langhans, also became a well-known architect, especially of theatres.

 Who we are